Caveman (film)

 Caveman is a 1981 slapstick comedy film written and directed by Carl Gottlieb and starring Ringo Starr, Dennis Quaid, Shelley Long and Barbara Bach.
+The film is set during prehistory and revolves around the rivalries between cavemen.

 Plot

-Atouk (Ringo Starr) is a bullied and scrawny caveman living in "One Zillion BC – October 9th".
-He lusts after the beautiful but shallow Lana (Barbara Bach), who is the mate of Tonda (John Matuszak), their tribe's physically imposing bullying leader and brutish instigator.
-After being banished along with his friend Lar (Dennis Quaid), Atouk falls in with a band of assorted misfits, among them the comely Tala (Shelley Long) and the elderly blind man Gog (Jack Gilford).
-The group has ongoing encounters with hungry dinosaurs, and rescues Lar from a "nearby ice age", where they encounter an abominable snowman.
-In the course of these adventures they discover sedative drugs and fire, invent cooking, music, and weapons, and learn how to walk fully upright.
+Atouk is a bullied and scrawny caveman living in "One Zillion BC – October 9th".
+He lusts after the beautiful but shallow Lana, who is the mate of Tonda, their tribe's physically imposing bullying leader and brutish instigator.
+After being banished along with his friend Lar, Atouk falls in with a band of assorted misfits, among them the comely Tala and the elderly and blind Gog.
+The group has ongoing encounters with hungry dinosaurs and rescues Lar from a "nearby ice age", where they encounter a yeti.
+In the course of these adventures, they discover sedative drugs and fire, invent cooking, music and weapons and learn how to walk fully upright.
 Atouk uses these advances to lead an attack on Tonda, overthrowing him and becoming the tribe's new leader.
-He rejects Lana and takes Tala as his mate, and they live happily ever after.
+He rejects Lana and takes Tala as his mate.